treygriffith/connect-mongodb/Readme.md

 ## Tests

-This library is tested using [testosterone](https://github.com/masylum/testosterone).
+This library is being tested using [testosterone](https://github.com/masylum/testosterone).

 To run the tests: